by KD Miller

 "I have my bathing suit on under my coat," she giggles playfully.
 "I'll probably get arrested.
 Will you bail me out?"

 There was nothing they could do about the pathetic gossip article.
 Frank told her not to worry about it.
 He found it kind of amusing.
 To prove his point, he cut the article out and framed it.
 It currently hung in his office, reminding him that he had received the business from his father-in-law as a wedding present.
-The man may work at the biggest law firm in Sherman, but he owned a floral shop as well.
+The man may own the biggest law firm in Sherwood, but he owned a floral shop as well.
 A long-time employee had put up his retirement notice and the position had been given to Frank.
 Her husband was grateful everyday for the opportunity and the town's people warmly welcomed him.

 Slipping her arm through Frank's, they began their short walk to the train station.